ai-cfia/nachet/frontend/docs/XSS_PROTECTION.md

 // Check for HTML content before processing if (containsHtml(userInput)) {
-  throw new Error('HTML content is not allowed - please use plain text only');
+  throw new Error("HTML content is not allowed - please use plain text only");
 }

 // Safe HTML schema now rejects any HTML input